 Eligibility Requirements

-- Reside in a Massachusetts county
+- Reside in the Massachusetts county where filing

 - Be at least 18 years old